Top Krakow Tour Packages

 Our handpicked tours take you to the top sights of Krakow and help you build memories of a lifetime.
-Our packages are crafted carefully keeping in mind your comfort and safety.
+Our Krakow Tour Packages are crafted carefully keeping in mind your comfort and safety.
 Tapping on the tours below will give you further details about the packages.

 See a castle, sip on beer and eat a pierogi as you find your way around the historical city of Krakow

 Poland saw mass destruction during World War II, however, Krakow came out unscathed and till day remains as stunning and culturally significant as it was centuries ago.
 A trip through the city is a journey back in time as you see the city in its medieval glory.

 Krakow is a well-preserved medieval city with an unmatched charm.
 Most tourists spend their holiday admiring the charming medieval buildings, thronging museums to learn about the city’s history, and visiting landmarks that are an ode to the country’s historical past.
 To enjoy this picturesque city, book a Krakow tour with Dook today!